SaeedYasin/shopify-app-template/README.md

 _Note:_ `HOST` value will be auto-filled when you run the app.

+- Add your database connection URL as well in .env for DATABASE_URL env variable.

 3. Go to your app's directory and install packages

 ```sh